defn/box/README.md

 Setup
 =====

-For bash, source `script/profile` to expose the `box` command.
+For bash, source `script/profile` to expose the `limbo` command.
 Requires the `defn/app` project installed and sourced.

 Builds